codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotion-scenarios/drag-and-drop.md

 lightbox="true"
 file="/images/gitops-promotions/tutorials/dnd-releases-page.png"
 url="/images/gitops-promotions/tutorials/dnd-releases-page.png"
-alt="Releases list with release entry for `demo-trioapp`" caption="Releases list with release entry for `demo-trioapp`" max-width="60%"
+alt="Promotions quick start: Releases list with release record for `demo-trioapp`" caption=""Promotions quick start: Releases list with release record for `demo-trioapp`" max-width="60%"
 %}

-## What to do next
+## What's next
+Now that you've learned how to promote a product using the drag-and-drop method, we'll explore more advanced promotion scenarios.
+The next quick start demonstrates how to orchestrate a multi-environment promotion through a Promotion Flow, enabling you to automate and streamline deployments across more than two environments.

 [Multi-environment sequential promotion]({{site.baseurl}}/docs/gitops-quick-start/promotion-scenarios/multi-env-sequential-flow/)